giellalt/lang-smj/src-fst-affixes-nouns.lexc.md

 LEXICON A_CMP_INFL   Sub-forms.
 Lexicon for giving sub-variation conjugation by simply adding an -a to the norwegian/swedish word.
 No cg.
 Like "alkohola" and "agronoma".
 These forms goes against the standarization rule, but are found because of earlier standarizations rules and dictionaries.

-LEXICON GAHPER_ERR/ORTH  Like GAHPER, but without nominative and essive.
+LEXICON ERR/ORTH_GAHPER  Like GAHPER, but without nominative and essive.
 Only for entries with ERR/ORTH tag.
-Made so that we don't get entries that are both norm and with error tag.
+Made so that we don't get entries that are both norm and with error tag. bålstår nom is not here, but bålstårav since it should be bålssårav.

-LEXICON NOADE_ERR/ORTH  Like NOADE, but without nominative, illative an essive.
+LEXICON ERR/ORTH_NOADE  Like NOADE, but without nominative, illative an essive.
 Only for entries with ERR/ORTH tag.
 Made so that we don't get entries that are both norm and with error tag.

 ###  Unassimilated loanwords